Dutch garden: Dutch style

 Het Loo Palace, by 1693; perhaps partly planned but not finished.

 The gardens of Het Loo Palace, laid out by a pupil of Le Notre under William III, were the largest Dutch version of the French formal garden, in the style of the Gardens of Versailles; in recent decades they have partly been returned to this style, with elaborately patterned parterres.
 But these could not be said to be typical of the Dutch style.

 Even the grandest Dutch 17th century gardens are small in comparison to their French and English equivalents, but often combine the same set of elements "into happily crowded enclosures, with trellises and hedges and curling parterres mirroring the grills of the popular ironwork gates".
 Land values were high, and the Dutch felt they suffered from strong winds, as well as too much water, dictating a style with ponds, canals and hedges.

 Small modern Dutch gardens tend to use many bulbs, and often dwarf conifers in the German style.

 Dutch influence on England

-In England, Dutch influence became strong for a period after the Dutch King William III of England reached the throne in 1689 through his wife; both were interested in gardening.
+In England, Dutch influence became strong for a period after the Dutch King William III of England reached the throne in 1689 through his wife Mary II; both were interested in gardening.
 Westbury Court Garden, now carefully restored to its design around 1700 is perhaps the best example in England of a more native Dutch style for a large house.